-- Increasing screening/detection rates for women in Texas-Mexico border counties. - Women in these counties have a 30% higher cervical cancer mortality rate than women in nonborder counties.2 - Decreasing disparities in racial/ethnic populations. - Hispanics have the highest incidence rates, while African Americans have the highest mortality rates.2 - Reaching women never before screened
+- Increasing screening/detection rates for women in Texas-Mexico border counties. - Women in these counties have a 30% higher cervical cancer mortality rate than women in nonborder counties^{$\frac{2}{2}$}. - Decreasing disparities in racial/ethnic populations. - Hispanics have the highest incidence rates, while African Americans have the highest mortality rates.2 - Reaching women never before screened or who have not been screened